0330 822 0505

 The Charities Act also sets out some specific regulations for charity lending, including a requirement to take written advice from an expert.

-Because charity income is less predictable than a typical business, and may rely on charitable giving rather than sales, it can be harder to secure a mortgage from a high street lender.
+Because charity income is less predictable than that of a typical business and may rely on charitable giving rather than sales, it can be harder to secure a mortgage from a high-street lender.

-There are specialist mortgage providers though who understand the complexities of borrowing as a charity and who will look at applications on a case by case basis.
+There are specialist mortgage providers, though, who understand the complexities of borrowing as a charity and will consider applications on a case-by-case basis.

 The best way to access these lenders is through a broker with experience in this type of borrowing.